darthdeus/comfy-demos/README.md

 ask questions in our Discord, and if there are problems that are related to Comfy Engine we will 100% address them.

+Note the repo also contains CI config that we've used for uploading to itch.io.
+It's not supposed to be run from this repo, but we're including it in case it's useful for someone.
+Again, this is not something that should be viewed as "the setup to use for Comfy", and it's up to those using it to figure out how to integrate it into their CI.

 # License

 All of the code in this repository is triple licensed under MIT, Apache 2.0,